jorisvaesen/antiflood/README.md

         'cacheConfig' => 'antiflood', // cache config used to save attampts 'maxAttempts' => 3, // maximum attempts within cache config duration 'salt' => true, // salt identifier to be unique for an application (true = securiy salt, string = custom salt, false = not salted)
+        'log' => false, // write ip and identifier to database when maxAttempts is reached, false to disable, true to enable, callback to use a custom function
     ]);
 }